nestauk/ds-cookiecutter/docs/docs/quickstart.md

 Ensure you have installed the [requirements](#requirements) and then run `cookiecutter https://github.com/nestauk/ds-cookiecutter`.

+!!! attention "Check the [release notes](https://github.com/nestauk/ds-cookiecutter/releases) to see if anything changed since you last created a project!"

 This opens a series of prompts to configure your new project (values in square brackets denote defaults).

 ??? info "What do the prompts mean?"